Visitor Pattern in Java: Implementing Robust Operations Across Diverse Object Structures

 In plain words

-Visitor pattern defines operations that can be performed on the nodes of the data structure.
+The Java Visitor pattern defines operations that can be performed on nodes of various data structures, enhancing Java application extensibility.

 Wikipedia says